-Fighting to Protect Your Rights in Seminole & Cleveland Counties
+Fighting to Protect Your Rights in McClain County, Cleveland County & Oklahoma City

 Even the lowest level of assault charge could potentially result in up to 30 days in jail, a $500 fine, or both.
 The penalties get steeper for more serious assault and battery offenses.
 If you have been accused of this crime and you want to stay out of jail and keep your record clean, you need a lawyer who will put in the work to successfully defend you.